CLUEDO and the Promotion of Responsibility

 From Blame to Responsibility

-Another belief that haunts us is the tendency to spread negativity and maximize it: “since we are getting poor results; we are in a bad moment; and having a feedback meeting is bad.”
+Another belief that haunts us is the tendency to spread negativity and maximize it: “since we are getting bad results; we are in a bad moment; and having a feedback meeting is bad.”
 But that is not the case; there are group development models that emphasize that in the face of a feeling of threat, teams cohere and build a shared identity (Worchel, 1996).
 That is, in the face of difficulty; once the team overcomes it, the interdependence of the team is reinforced.

 Braver Teams